search ]

 • Use tools like UptimeRobot, Better Uptime, or StatusCake

-• Receive instant alerts when your site goes down
+• Receive instant alerts if your site goes offline

-Even a few minutes of downtime can cost leads, sales, and SEO credibility.
-Uptime monitoring helps you act before users even notice.
+Even a few minutes of downtime can cost you leads, sales, and SEO credibility.
+Uptime monitoring helps you react before users even notice a problem.

 5. Run Database Optimization

-• Clean up post revisions, transients, spam comments, etc.
+• Clean up post revisions, transients, spam comments, and other unnecessary data

 6. Check for Broken Links